 Reid holds an MBA from London Business School at the University of London in England.
 While in the program he spent an exchange semester at the Chinese University of Hong Kong.
 He also conducted hands-on business consulting projects in Hong Kong, Britain, Poland and Russia.

 Reid also earned an honours BA in economics and political studies from Queen’s University.
 He holds French language diplomas from the Sorbonne and the Université Savoie Mont Blanc in France.

-Reid spent 25 years with Pearson, the world’s leading education company.
+Reid spent 25 years with Pearson, where Susan continues to work.
 He led large teams to develop resources for school students across Canada.
-He is particularly proud of the work he did to develop innovative world-class teaching tools to support struggling mathematics students.
+He is particularly proud of the work he did to develop innovative world-class teaching tools to support struggling mathematics students and to improve opportunities for indigenous students.

 Visit Reid’s Linked In page.